irisnet/irisnet/WHITEPAPER.md

 ### Fee token

-There are two types of fee token in IRIS network:
+There are two types of fee tokens in IRIS network:
 * **Network fee** token is for spam-prevention and payment to validators in maintaining the ledger;
 * **Service fee** token is used for payment to service providers